-Hollyburn’s Family Support Keyworker Program is a specialized support service for families with children diagnosed with Fetal Alcohol Spectrum Disorder (FASD) and Complex Developmental Behavioural Conditions (CDBC).
+Hollyburn’s FASD Program is a free, specialized support service for families with children diagnosed with Fetal Alcohol Spectrum Disorder (FASD) and Complex Developmental Behavioural Conditions (CDBC).
 These children often experience challenges in learning and processing information which makes it difficult for them to develop friendships, be successful in school, or understand and follow through with expectations of their parents and other family members.

-This home-based intensive outreach and education program provides counselling, information, and skill development to help parents understand and develop effective behavioural and communication strategies with their children through each developmental phase.
+This remote service offers intensive outreach and education programs and provides counselling, information, and skill development to help parents understand and develop effective behavioural and communication strategies with their children through each developmental phase.